5 Ways To Humanely Remove Raccoons From Your Attic

 These animals become accustomed to their surroundings and may have a more substantial attachment to their nesting site.
 On the other hand, if the raccoon is a recent intruder or has not yet settled in, the chances of it trying to come back are significantly lower.

-One of the most critical aspects of raccoon removal from the attic is the implementation of effective prevention measures.
+One of the most critical aspects of raccoon removal from the attic is the implementation of effective wildlife prevention measures.
 After the initial removal, taking steps to seal all potential entry points is essential.
 This includes:

 • Repairing damaged shingles